biswajitpain/gitter/README.md

 -   **`cr` (Commit Review) Command**: A custom command that streamlines the commit process:
     -   Stages all current changes (`git add .`).
     -   Generates a comprehensive diff of staged changes.
-    -   Prompts you for a brief, high-level description of your changes.
+    -   Presents an AI-generated commit message (if LLM is configured) as a suggestion, always including detailed file change statistics (lines and characters changed), and explicitly excluding `/dev/null` paths.
-    -   Generates a detailed commit message based on the diff and your input (either via LLM or a structured template).
+    -   Allows you to accept the suggestion or provide your own message.
     -   Asks for your confirmation before committing.
     -   Offers to unstage changes if the commit is cancelled.
--   **LLM-Powered Commit Message Generation**: Integrate with Large Language Models (LLMs) like OpenAI to generate high-quality, conventional commit messages.
+-   **LLM-Powered Commit Message Generation**: Integrate with Large Language Models (LLMs) like OpenAI (using its text completion API with `gpt-4.1`) and Google Gemini (using `gemini-2.5-flash`) to generate high-quality, conventional commit messages.
 -   **Configurable**: Easily set up your preferred LLM provider and API key.

 ## Installation